Apply now with Northfield Savings Bank

 PPP loan amounts will be forgiven provided:

-- Loan proceeds are used to cover payroll costs and most mortgage interest, rent, and utility costs during the 8 week period after loan funds are disbursed; and
+- Loan proceeds are used to cover payroll costs and most mortgage interest, rent, and utility costs during the 24 week covered period after loan funds are disbursed; and

-For example, if loan funds are disbursed on April 13, 2020, borrower has 8 weeks, until June 8, 2020, in which to use the funds for approved purposes, and borrower has until June 30, 2020 to restore their full-time employment and salary levels if any reductions were made between February 15, 2020 and April 26, 2020.
-In this example, funds utilized after June 8, 2020 will not be eligible for forgiveness.
-Failure to restore any reductions in employment or salary levels made between February 15, 2020 and April 26, 2020 will also reduce or eliminate loan forgiveness.
+For example, if loan funds are disbursed on June 15, 2020, borrower has 24 weeks, until November 30, 2020, in which to use the funds for approved purposes.
+In this example, funds utilized after November 30, 2020 will not be eligible for forgiveness.

-WILL FORGIVENESS AMOUNTS BE REDUCED IF THE BORROWER LAYS OFF AN EMPLOYEE, OFFERS TO REHIRE THE SAME EMPLOYEE, BUT THE EMPLOYEE DECLINES THE OFFER?
+WILL FORGIVENESS AMOUNTS BE REDUCED IF THE BORROWER IS UNABLE TO REHIRE OR REPLACE LAID-OFF EMPLOYEES?

 WHAT ARE THE TERMS FOR UNFORGIVEN PORTIONS OF PPP LOANS?

-Any unforgiven portion of PPP proceeds is a loan with a fixed interest rate of 1% and full payment due in 2 years.
-Loan payments are deferred for 6 months, but interest will continue to accrue over this period.
+Any unforgiven portion of PPP proceeds is a loan with a fixed interest rate of 1% and full payment due in 5 years.
+Loan payments are deferred until the date any forgiven amount is paid by the SBA to NSB, but interest will continue to accrue over this period.
 There are no prepayment penalties or fees.

 DO I NEED TO TRY TO GET OTHER FUNDING BEFORE I CAN APPLY FOR PPP?